ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 If you are using another virtualization platform, you may have to adapt these instructions to fit.
 If you are unsure about any specification and how it applies to your setup, please contact the instructor.

 You will also need installation media for the following operating systems:
-* **Windows 11 Version 24H2** or later - Visit the [Azure Dev Tools for Teaching](https://azureforeducation.microsoft.com/devtools) page from Microsoft to download this software.
+* **Windows 11 Version 25H2** or later - Visit the [Azure Dev Tools for Teaching](https://azureforeducation.microsoft.com/devtools) page from Microsoft to download this software.
 See the [Azure Dev Tools](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#MSDNAA) page on the CS Support Wiki for instructions.
-  * Look for **Windows 11 Education, Version 24H2** on the list of software available on the Azure Dev Tools site.
+  * Look for **Windows 11 Education, Version 25H2** on the list of software available on the Azure Dev Tools site.
-  * File Name: `en-us_windows_11_consumer_editions_version_24h2_x64_dvd_1d5fcad3.iso`
+  * File Name: `en-us_windows_11_consumer_editions_version_25h2_x64_dvd_9934ee4c.iso.iso`
-  * SHA 256 Hash: `b56b911bf18a2ceaeb3904d87e7c770bdf92d3099599d61ac2497b91bf190b11`
+  * SHA 256 Hash: `d141f6030fed50f75e2b03e1eb2e53646c4b21e5386047cb860af5223f102a32`
   * _Your file may vary as Microsoft constantly updates these installers._
-  * _You may choose to upgrade to a later version of Windows 11 if prompted while installing updates, such as 25H1._
+  * _You may choose to upgrade to a later version of Windows 11 if prompted while installing updates, such as 26H1._
-* **Ubuntu 24.04 LTS (Noble Numbat)** or later - Download from [Ubuntu](https://ubuntu.com/download), an official [Ubuntu Mirror](https://launchpad.net/ubuntu/+cdmirrors) (this is usually the fastest option), or the [K-State CS Mirror](https://mirror.cs.ksu.edu/ubuntu-releases/noble/) (this is great if you are on campus).
+* **Ubuntu 26.04 LTS (Resolute Raccoon)** or later - Download from [Ubuntu](https://ubuntu.com/download), an official [Ubuntu Mirror](https://launchpad.net/ubuntu/+cdmirrors) (this is usually the fastest option), or the [K-State CS Mirror](https://mirror.cs.ksu.edu/ubuntu-releases/resolute/) (this is great if you are on campus).
-  * File Name: `ubuntu-24.04.3-desktop-amd64.iso`
+  * File Name: `ubuntu-26.04-desktop-amd64.iso`
-  * SHA 256 Hash: `faabcf33ae53976d2b8207a001ff32f4e5daae013505ac7188c9ea63988f8328`
+  * SHA 256 Hash: `487f87faaf547ea30e0aba4d5b53346292571256b25333a978db1692bcee9dd2`
-  * _If a point release is available (ex: 24.04.4), feel free to us that version. **Do not upgrade to a newer LTS or non-LTS release** such as Ubuntu 25.04, as those versions may have significant changes that are not covered in these assignments._
+  * _If a point release is available (ex: 26.04.1), feel free to us that version. **Do not upgrade to a newer LTS or non-LTS release** such as Ubuntu 26.10, as those versions may have significant changes that are not covered in these assignments._

 {{% notice note "Prior Versions" %}}
 The original course materials were developed for Windows 10 Version 1803 and Ubuntu 18.04 LTS.
 Some course materials may still show the older versions.
 Students should use the software versions listed in bold above if at all possible, as these assignments have been verified using those versions.
 If not, please contact the instructor for alternative options.
 If you find any errors or issues using the updated versions of these systems, please contact the instructor.